juanfran/posts/js/ts-refactor/ts-refactor-en.md

 });
 ```

-If we have found the constructor that we are going to look for and if the `name` variable exists, we will replace its content and add the` console.log`.
+If we have found the constructor that we were looking for and if the `name` variable exists, we will replace its content and add the `console.log`.

 ```ts
 if (classConstructor) {